pinkpig777/agentic-resume-tailor/README.md

 The system only ever selects from this file; it never invents new bullets.
 If you want IDs to remain stable after editing bullet text, edit `data/my_experience.json` directly and keep the existing `id` fields.
+If you use the CRUD API, the SQL database is the source of truth and `POST /admin/export` regenerates this file.

 ### `bullet_id` convention